Good morning gamers,

 Whirl – Flails/Whips

 At first look, Whirl is the most risky of all the Special Strikes – I mean, you reduce yourself to Fight 1, right?
 While this makes Whirl far less common of a special strike, it is undeniable that increasing the number of To Wound dice you roll on a given turn (one/enemy model in base contact) is a good thing.
-Therefore, there are two key qualities that make for good candidates for this weapon swap: a) a very low Fight value, b) 1 Attack (since multiple attack models are less likely to see the utility of this Special Strike.
+Therefore, there are two key qualities that make for good candidates for this weapon swap: a) a way to cope with the low Fight value, and b) 1 Attack (since multiple attack models are less likely to see the utility of this Special Strike).

 - Hobbit Militia – These guys don’t have spears in their army, but they do have one thing going for them: they’re the only Fight 1 models that can hold weapons in the entire game.
-Hobbit Militia begin with a wide array of weapons to choose from: Hammers are good on Battlin’ Brandybucks (only units likely to Bash in a predominantly Strength 2 list), avoid Daggers like the plague (your archers can get them, though even they should be wary of using Stab/Feint), and take Axes on everyone who’s not a Battlin’ Brandybuck.
-The exception, of course, is if you take Whips on them: while being Strength 3 with an axe is good, getting 2-3 Attacks if you’re outnumbered could help you win a fight.
-If you’re ganged-up on AND have Fight 1, being Strength 3 (and likely Defense 1) isn’t going to help you any – but getting additional Attack dice might.
-So, since you have nothing to lose, you might as well pay a little more per model to get Whips (again, if you don’t want axes).
-NOTE: you’re allowed, according to the rules, to take Whips OR Flails, but because Hobbits have a good Shoot value, we’ve chosen Whips (which not only allow you to Whirl in melee, but also count as low-strength throwing weapons, allowing you to get the advantage of those rocks you throw when you charge…ouch).
+Hobbit Militia begin with a wide array of weapons to choose from: Hammers are good on Battlin’ Brandybucks (only units likely to Bash in a predominantly Strength 2 list), avoid Daggers like the plague (your archers get them, though even they should be wary of using Stab/Feint), and take Axes on everyone who you don't care what they have (Battlin’ Brandybucks become S4, everyone else becomes S3).
+The exception, of course, is if you take Flails on them: while being Strength 3 (or 4) with an axe is good, getting 2-3 wounding dice if you’re outnumbered could help you kill some models.
+If you’re ganged-up on AND have Fight 1, being Strength 3 (and likely Defense 1) isn’t going to help you that much – but getting additional dice might.
+So, since you have nothing to lose, you might as well pay a little more per model to get Flails (again, if you don’t want axes).

 - Warrior of Numenor – Having swords on your Numenoreans is fine so long as they have shields.
 The benefit of having spears in a Strength 4 army is that you can have some of your models (let’s say, the archers) supporting shield-toting troops who wield Flails, giving them the front-liners the ability to strike normally or Whirl while still getting the benefits of a high Fight value thanks to the spearman.
 While Warriors of Numenor are not cheap, they are the only warrior model choice available to Numenor, so finding ways to add flavor to your army and supplement your weaknesses is key to doing well.
 Have problems with your flanks collapsing during a fight?
 Maybe a few flails on the ends of your battle line and spreading them out to prevent wrap-around (and encourage more models to engage them), while supporting them with spearmen will do the trick.